faizsameerahmed96/hex-game-ppo/README/README.md

   - [x] Check if negative reward is happening
   - [ ] Go through PPO one more time
   - [ ] Clean codebase
+- [ ] Update our hex game
+- [ ] Add file logging for important updates
+- [ ] Keep a win replay buffer in order to retrain on things that already happened when we collapse to 0% win.
+- [ ] Create a function to simulate flow between 2 agents
 - [ ] Make it resumable, ability to start with player_2 training if player 1 was the last trained
 - [ ] Add a way to manually specify what we want
 - [ ] Ability to define custom network for training against